makandra/active_type/README.md

   nests_many :documents, build_scope: proc { Document }, find_scope: proc { Document }
   ```

+  All `...scope` options are evaled in the context of the record on first use, and cached.

 - `allow_destroy`

   Allow to destroy records if the attributes contain `_destroy => '1'`